Spatial Disparities in Fire Shelter Accessibility: Capacity Challenges in the Palisades and Eaton Fires: Conclusion

 \subsection{Accessibility Measurement}

-We applied the Enhanced Two-Step Floating Catchment Area (E2SFCA) method to assess spatial accessibility between supply locations (i.e., shelters) and demand (i.e., population within each grid cell located in evacuation and warning zones).
-The E2SFCA method \cite{luo2009enhanced} builds upon the original Two-Step Floating Catchment Area (2SFCA) method developed by \cite{luo2003measures}.
+We applied the E2SFCA method to assess spatial accessibility between supply locations (i.e., shelters) and demand (i.e., population within each grid cell located in evacuation and warning zones).
+The E2SFCA method \cite{luo2009enhanced} builds upon the original 2SFCA method developed by \cite{luo2003measures}.
 It has been widely adopted in numerous studies, particularly for evaluating accessibility to healthcare services \cite{kang2022spatial, kang2020rapidly, park2023daily}.
 The E2SFCA method calculates accessibility in two steps, considering supply (shelter capacity), demand (population in each grid cell), and the travel cost between supply and demand locations, measured in time or distance.
 A key feature of this method is its incorporation of distance decay, which assumes that locations closer to a supply point have a greater influence, whereas those farther away have a lesser impact\cite{park2021review}.
 As the name suggests, the method consists of two steps.

 In the first step, for each shelter location $j$, search all population locations ($k$) in each grid that are within a threshold travel time ($t_0$) from location $j$ (this is the catchment of shelter location $j$ or catchment $j$), and compute the weighted shelter-to-population ratio, $R_j$, within the catchment area as follows: